mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 # Does this mean we need to write everything from scratch?
-**Absolutely not.**  jQuery and other best-in-class libraries can provide a more capable and complete foundation for building a modern SPA compared to the framework-of-the-month.
+**Absolutely not.**  jQuery and other best-in-class libraries can provide a more capable and complete foundation for building a modern SPA compared to many frameworks.
 We can start with a simple and clean [SPA architecture, p10][1] as detailed in
 [Single page web applications, JavaScript end-to-end][2] (also available directly from [Manning][3]), and then add libraries that are best suited to our application.
 We can **leverage** jQuery's maturity, performance, excellent tools, and vast ecosystem instead of **competing** with it.
-We also avoid ceding control of our application to a Framework.
+We also avoid ceding control of our application to an SPA framework.

 # Frameworks and complexity === insanely long cycle times
-Frameworks these days are approaching or exceeding the complexity of [JavaScript-to-X compilers][29] with sadly similar results.
+SPA frameworks these days are approaching or exceeding the complexity of [JavaScript-to-X compilers][29] with sadly similar results.
 If we want to go all-in, we can get a "two-fer" by selecting Angular 2 + TypeScript.
 That way we can shoot ourselves in **both** feet instead of one and greatly increase our cycle times.
 Who needs short cycle times anyway?

 Well, actually, **we** do.
 If our overhead for producing working development code is greater than say, oh, 5 seconds, then somebody out there is definitely kicking our ass on cycle times.
-That developer can fail 300 times in an hour.
-If it takes 200 failures before success, it will take a *miniumum* of 40 minutes to resolve an issue with a 5s cycle time.
-If *our* cycle time is 5 minutes because of all the multi-compile overhead, our minimum time for success will be 72 *times* longer, or over two full work-days.
-So we can pick 40 minutes or 2.1 days to resolve an issue to the same level of completeness.
+We can fail 300 times an hour with a 5 second cycle time.
+In other words, if it takes 200 failures before success, we will need a minimum of 40 minutes to resolve an issue.
+However, if our cycle time is 5 minutes because of the multi-compile overhead of an SPA framework, our minimum time before success will be 72 *times* longer, or over two full work-days.
 You make the call.

 Long cycle times not only kill productivity, but they also stifle innovation because only so many solutions can be tried within any given period of time.
-The key to success is to learning how to fail really fast.
+To paraphrase Thomas Edison, the key to innovation is to learning how to fail really fast.

+# Frameworks DSLs aren't portable
-Oh, and don't forget, Frameworks DSLs **aren't** the most portable of life skills, just like [JavaScript-to-X compilers][29]
+SPA frameworks DSLs **aren't** the most portable of life skills, just like [JavaScript-to-X compilers][29] DSLs.
-DSLs.
 How many developers have moved from GWT to YUI to Dojo to Ext to Backbone to Closure to Knockout to Knockback to Ember to Angular?
 How about sprinkling some Bootstrap, Sass, TypeScript, CoffeeScipt, Cappuccino, HAML, and a few more compile steps in there just for the fun of it?
 Maybe one is better at learning HTML5, CSS3, JS really well and taking all the noise about these "silver bullets" with a grain of salt.
 See [The fog of SPA][30]

 # Been there, got the T-shirt, bombed the airport